 1. Follow Proper Cleansing Routine

-A good skin care routine eliminates the chances of residue on the face.
+A good skin care routine eliminates the chances of residue on the face and helps minimize the risk of inflammation.
 Washing your face twice a day and following up with a toner and moisturizer provides your skin with the basic care it needs.
 Remove all your makeup at the end of the day and double cleanse, if possible.

 2. Use OTC Salicylic Acid Or Benzoyl Peroxide